cometaj2/huckle/README.rst

 APIs become readily consumable anywhere, and can be experimented with quickly by developers, with Huckle's help.

-Huckle provides a dynamic view of the documentation, commands, options and parameters that can be issued to an HCLI API it interacts with.
+Huckle provides a dynamic view of the documentation and of commands, options and parameters that can be issued to an HCLI API it interacts with.

 The standard HCLI Internet-Draft [1] is a work in progress by the author.